-The AHUA has a successful track record of offering learning sets for members; some 84 members are either taking part or have participated in an AHUA set to date.
+The AHUA has a successful track record of offering learning sets for members; 98 members are either taking part or have participated in an AHUA set to date.

 If you are interested in being involved in a set, please contact Catherine Webb , AHUA Executive Secretary.